Top 4 Benefits of Crowdfunding for your Small Business

 Updated: Aug 10

 For much of human history, businesses have gone to a bank to get the money they need to grow.
 In many cases, the transaction is purely financial: the bank lends the business the money, and the business pays it back, principal plus interest.
 While this lender-borrower relationship is beneficial for both parties, it's not optimal: the business doesn't get any advice or support about how they should grow.
 What's more, the customers and other people who support the business, are rarely part of the conversation.

-The passing of the JOBS Act offered an innovative solution for businesses to raise money: crowdfinancing.
-The beauty of crowdfinancing is that it combines all of the financial benefits that you get from a traditional bank loan, with a whole lot of love from your customers!
+The passing of the JOBS Act offered an innovative solution for businesses to raise money: crowdfunding.
+The beauty of crowdfunding is that it combines all of the financial benefits that you get from a traditional bank loan, with a whole lot of love from your customers!

-You get to test your idea with your customers before making the big leap.
+You get to test your idea with your customers before making the big leap with crowdfunding.

-Discover who your biggest fans are, and turn these customers into brand evangelists.
+Discover who your biggest fans are, and turn these customers into brand evangelists with crowdfunding.

 Interested in learning more about the different forms of crowdfunding?
 Check out our blog on Which Crowdfunding Tool Is Right for Me?.